wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/5-troubleshoot-data.md

 ## Datasets/dataflows

-Oftentimes datasets and dataflows can connect to external data sources, such as SQL Server or to external datasets in other workspaces.
+Often datasets and dataflows can connect to external data sources, such as SQL Server or to external datasets in other workspaces.
 The following are examples of dataset and dataflow cards on the lineage view.

 > [!div class="mx-imgBorder"]
 > [![Properties of a dataset](../media/05-dataset-from-different-workspace-4-ssm.png)](../media/05-dataset-from-different-workspace-4-ssm.png#lightbox)